-- 600-650 is a bad rating: This means you are struggling with collections at this point and have also struggled in the past.
-Because of your credit rating, you are likely going to have to pay a higher interest rate, but there are some lenders that will offer better rates than others.
+- 300-579 is a very bad rating: This means you are struggling with collections and have also struggled in the past.
+Because of your credit rating, you are likely going to have to pay a higher interest rate.
+However, there are some lenders that will offer better rates than others.

 But don’t give up just yet.
 First of all, it’s never a bad idea to at least apply for a traditional bank loan.
-Under federal consumer protection laws, banks are not allowed to automatically deny people loans without reviewing the total picture of their financial situation first.
+Under federal consumer protection laws, banks are not allowed to automatically deny people loans.
+They are supposed to review the total picture of their financial situation first.
 This means taking a peek at your income, your business’ past few years of earning history, and your forward-looking business plan to show how you’re going to use the business loan to make more money in the future.